We strive to reduce emissions & petroleum dependence by being more energy efficient.

 And our efforts are getting recognized:

-- We received an EPA ENERGY STAR® Partner of the Year - Sustained Excellence award, the organization’s highest level of recognition for corporate energy management.
+- We received back-to-back EPA ENERGY STAR® Partner of the Year - Sustained Excellence awards, the organization’s highest level of recognition for corporate energy management.

 - We met EPA’s ENERGY STAR® Challenge for Industry at 63 plants worldwide.
-Their efforts saved $162M and avoided greenhouse gases equivalent to powering 244,000 U.S. homes.
+Their efforts saved $162M.

 We also strive to build and renovate in an environmentally responsible way.
-We have facilities with gold certification from the U.S. Green Building Council’s Leadership in Energy and Environmental Design program: Lansing Delta Township Assembly in Lansing, Mich., our GM Shanghai campus, and our Enterprise Data Center in Warren, Mich.
+We have six facilities with certification from the U.S. Green Building Council’s Leadership in Energy and Environmental Design program, four of which earned Gold status: Lansing Delta Township Assembly in Lansing, Mich., our GM Shanghai campus, Joinville Engine in Brazil and our Enterprise Data Center in Warren, Mich.
 When it first opened, the Lansing Delta Township building was the largest industrial project to receive LEED certification.
 When constructing a new facility or upgrading existing ones, we follow LEED green design and construction practices regardless of whether we apply for certification.

 We believe in harnessing power from the sun, water and landfill gases, and are one of the leading users of renewable energy in the manufacturing sector.
 In fact, the Solar Energy Industries Association named us a Solar Champion for our impact on helping to establish a strong solar industry in the United States.
 We host two of the five largest rooftop solar arrays in the world and we’re among the top 25 commercial solar users in the U.S.

 Our goal is to promote the use of 125 megawatts of renewable energy by 2020 and we’re already halfway there.
 Half of our electricity at our California distribution center is powered by the sun; it was the first U.S. public solar project over 1 megawatt when it began operating in 2006.
 And, nine of our facilities feature solar charging canopies on their grounds.